tomedunn/the-finished-book/_theory/variability-damage-healing-rolls.md

 ---
 title: "Variability: Damage and Healing Rolls"
-excerpt: "How do we account for variability of dice rolls in D&D"
+excerpt: "How do we account for variability of dice rolls for damage and healing in D&D?"
 date: 2023-10-14
-last_modified_at: 2023-10-14
+last_modified_at: 2023-10-15
 tags:
   - theory
   - monsters